javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-code-editors/article.md

 - [Visual Studio](https://visualstudio.microsoft.com) (cross-platform, free/paid).
 - [WebStorm](http://www.jetbrains.com/webstorm/) (cross-platform, paid).

 There's also "Visual Studio Code", not to be confused with "Visual Studio".
 "Visual Studio" is paid and well-suited IDE for the .NET platform.
-It's also good at JavaScript.
-Detailed information about their difference can be found in [Visual Studio Code FAQ](https://code.visualstudio.com/docs/supporting/faq) page.
+It's also good for JavaScript.
+There is also a free edition of "Visual Studio" called [Visual Studio Community](https://www.visualstudio.com/vs/community/), albeit with limited features.
+Detailed information about the difference between "Visual Studio" and "Visual Studio Code" can be found in [Visual Studio Code FAQ](https://code.visualstudio.com/docs/supporting/faq) page.

 Many IDEs are paid, but have a trial period.
 Their cost is usually negligible compared to a qualified developer's salary, so just choose the best one for you.
 In addition, student packs are found in most of them.